 Security up and electricity costs down!
 That about sums up this fix.

-For me, I’m going to stack any weight onto the “don’t break in” side of that decision that I can, especially if it’s cost effective.
+For me, I’m going to stack any weight onto the “don’t break in” side of that decision that I can, especially if it’s cost effective![blockquote type=”left”]Many people don’t leave their outdoor lights on, defeating their benefits as a burglar deterrent.[/blockquote]

-Another benefit is that motion lights also save on your electricity costs.
+Another benefit is that when you add motion sensor to light, you can save on your electricity costs.
 Instead of burning 8 hours a day, a motion sensor that is only active in low light conditions may only have your lights on for 30 minutes.
 With an incandescent flood light, that could lower your yearly electricity cost from $35 to a little over $2 assuming a $0.12/kWh cost.

 The pay off period (the kit we picked is $18) is about a year at that rate if you already have flood lights.
 After a year, the continued savings are just gravy on the top.